vektor-inc/vk-blocks-pro/readme.txt

 [ Design Bug Fix ][ Outer (Pro) ] Removed unintended borders left and right separators.
 [ Design Bug Fix ][ Balloon ] Fixed an issue where text inside balloon blocks unintentionally inherited the border color when using a color palette.
 [ Bug Fix ] Fixed an issue where using Japanese characters in custom color names in block themes caused class names to break and the colors not to apply.
+[ Bug Fix ] Fixed broken class names when using Japanese in custom color slugs.
 [ Other ][ Tab (Pro) / Tab Item ] Added block description

 = 1.102.0 =